Tammy McNeeley's Dreams Live on Through Scholarship

 Moore said she had lost contact with the McNeeleys through the years, but often thought of searching for them on Google, just to let them know what she is doing.

-Instead she got to tell them in person at a dinner hosted in September by the Office of Institutional Advancement and the School of Allied Health Sciences, honoring the McNeeleys and marking the 15th anniversary of their daughter's scholarship.
+Instead she got to tell them in person at a dinner hosted in September by the Office of Institutional Advancement and the School of Health Professions, honoring the McNeeleys and marking the 15th anniversary of their daughter's scholarship.

 Laura Zupancic, MS, CCC-SLP, ('02, '00) received the scholarship in 2001 and has also often thought of trying to reconnect with the McNeeleys after meeting them.
 In fact, Zupancic's desire to make a memory book for the McNeeleys inspired the commemorative dinner – and she got the opportunity to catch up with them in person.